wetware/wasm-capnp-async/README.md

 # WASM and Cap'n Proto integration in Rust

+Run Cap'n Proto clients and servers within WASM programs, directly over stdin and stdout.

+## Proof of Concept

-Proof of concept that sets up a WASM runtime in a Linux/MacOS host and provides Cap'n Proto capabilities to guest WASM processes through their stdin/stout by:
+This project sets up a WASM runtime in a Linux/MacOS host and provides Cap'n Proto capabilities to guest WASM processes through their stdin/stout by: